-- (a) The differences between column (a) and column (b) of Template L11 are due to difference in consolidation basis by the Bank with its subsidiaries and interests in associates. - (b) The main driver for the differences between accounting values and amounts considered for regulatory purposes is the application of CCFs on off-balance sheet amounts. - (c) The Group established Guideline: Market Risk Valuation to govern the valuation process.
+- (a) The differences between column (a) and column (b) of Template LI1 are due to difference in consolidation basis by the Bank with its subsidiaries. - (b) The main driver for the differences between accounting values and amounts considered for regulatory purposes is the application of CCFs on off-balance sheet amounts. - (c) The Group established Guideline: Market Risk Valuation to govern the valuation process.
 Generally, the valuation can be separated to Mark-to-Market and Mark-to-Model.